Crunchyroll Anime Award for Best Comedy

 The Crunchyroll Anime Award for Best Comedy is a genre-specific award given at the Crunchyroll Anime Awards since its inaugural edition in 2017.
 It is given for the best comedy anime series from the previous year.
 Winners are determined through a combined voting process by judges and public voting.

 Haven't You Heard?
 I'm Sakamoto by Studio Deen first won the award in 2017.
-In the latest edition in 2025, Mashle: Magic and Muscles The Divine Visionary Candidate Exam Arc by A-1 Pictures won the award.
+In the latest edition in 2026, the second season of Dandadan by Science SARU won the award.

 Winners and nominees

 In the following list, the first titles listed in gold are the winners; those not in gold are nominees, which are listed in alphabetical order.
 The years given are those in which the ceremonies took place.